List of Altair: A Record of Battles characters: Turkey Stratocracy

 Saruça is the 29-year-old governor of the 3rd Province, and one of the 13 Pashas that also hold the rank of Vizier.
-The Tesisat-Kapı clan is the oldest clan in Greater Türkiye and his family has always been on good terms with the four sultanates.
-Saruça is a supporter of the sultanates' apparent desire to gain equal power to the Türkiye stratocracy, to the point of refusing to believe that they are involved with Balt-Rhein in any way.
+The Tesisat-Kapı clan is the oldest clan in Greater Turkey and his family has always been on good terms with the four sultanates.
+Saruça is a supporter of the sultanates' apparent desire to gain equal power to the Turkey stratocracy, to the point of refusing to believe that they are involved with Balt-Rhein in any way.
 When tasked to make sure the four sultans attend Orhan's wedding in order to enact an assassination, Saruça tells Balaban about the plot instead and is later killed on the latter's orders.